The Scoring System Used To Evaluate The MAT

 The MAT is scored electronically.
 The information on the personal Score Report is the only information you have access to.
 You shall not know anything about the scoring process and are neither provided with the Test Booklets, nor provided with a list of questions answered correctly or otherwise.
 There are 120 testing items in this test, out of which 20 are not scored.
 These 20 items are used for testing questions for future administrations of the test.
 Hence, only 100 items contribute towards your test score.

 Details on the Score Report

-Your personal Score Report contains the
+Your personal Score Report contains the following information.

 Personal Information: Your name, Social Security number or Social Insurance number appear on the report.

 Scaled Score: These scores are obtained from your raw scores.
 The number of correctly answered questions forms the raw score.
 The process of converting raw scores to scaled scores is based on the performance of students comprising a norm group.
 The current norm group consists of first time examinees who took the test from January 1, 2004 to December 31, 2007.
 This method ensures that the scaled scores from different test forms and formats can be compared.
 The raw scores are converted to scaled scores in order to nullify the effect of any differences that exist due to the difference in the method of administration and the multiple test forms of MAT.
 Scaled scores range from 200 to 600 with 400 being the mean score, 200 and 600 being the lowest and highest scaled scores respectively.

 Percentile for Intended Major: The norm group considered for calculating scaled scores is taken into consideration for calculating the percentile ranks as well.
 This percentile ranges from 1 to 99.
 This score represents the percentage of examinees from the norm group who scored lesser than you did and intended to take the same major as you.
 This score gives a clearer picture to admission authorities about your competence as compared with scaled scores which are highly personal and not comparative.